oryon-dominik/recipes/drinks.md

 Of course I like 'em all on the rocks..

 **Mezcal Lime Margarita**
-- Mezcal (San Cosme), a lil' bit of Agave syrup, fresh lime juice
+- Mezcal (San Cosme), a lil' bit of agave syrup, fresh lime juice

 **BanaBo**
 - Bourbon with banana juice.